DevecorSoft/blog/cn/devecor/blog/doc.md

 sphinx-quickstart docs
 ```

-This will generate several files in `docs` folder. and [sphinx official doc](https://www.sphinx-doc.org/en/master/tutorial/getting-started.html) give your some explanations about them.
-Please take time to read it.
+This will generate several files in the `docs` folder.
+And the [sphinx official doc](https://www.sphinx-doc.org/en/master/tutorial/getting-started.html) gives you some explanations about them.
+Please take some time to read it.

 You're probably confused with so many dependencies in `requirements.txt`.
 Each of them is optional but quite useful: